 - 1. A minimum of four schools must be present at a tournament for merit points to be earned in all events. - 2.
 Public speaking or interpretive events are recorded by their individual category name.
-Student ranks, or rank-equivalents (conversion for point totals or alternate systems) are used. - 3.
+Student ranks, or rankequivalents (conversion for point totals or alternate systems) are used. - 3.
 Only one rank or round placing may be entered for a panel of judges.
 For elimination rounds prior to a final round, an average of a panel's ranks may be used.
 For the final round, tournament placement is the rank.

 - 4. Main Association events may earn 6 points per 1st rank, 5 points per 2nd rank, 4 points per 3rd rank, 3 points per 4th rank, and 2 points for ranks of 5 and below.
 Those events include Extemporaneous Speaking, Original Oratory, Informative Speaking, and Humorous, Dramatic, Duo, and Program Oral Interpretation. - 5.
 Non-main Association events may earn 5 points per 1st rank, 4 points per 2nd rank, 3 points per 3rd rank, 2 points per 4th rank, and 1 point for ranks of 5 and below.
 Use the appropriate category name, or a similar category name as appropriate. - 6.
 Extrapolate what speech categories best match outside contests.
 For example, American Legion Oratorical Contest's two speaking events are recorded as Original Oratory and Extemporaneous Speaking.
 Poetry Out Loud, Slam Poetry, and Spoken-Word Poetry are recorded as Poetry.
 Where ratings are used instead of rankings, please use the table below. - 7.
 Students may earn NSDA merit points for asynchronous competition.
 Students may only earn points for competing in one asynchronous competition per day.
-Tabulation software and the NSDA site will not regulate this; it will be the affirmative duty of coaches to ensure what is posted is in line with this rule. - 8.
-Use the following table to convert non-rank ratings to ranks for the purpose of online recording:
+Tabulation software and the NSDA site will not regulate this; it will be the affirmative duty of coaches to ensure what is posted is in line with this rule.

 Non-Rank Round Rating Grade Points Points Rank to Input

 Superior 25 95-100 1

 Excellent 24 90-94 2

-Good or Exceeds Expectations Α 20-23 71-89 3
+Good or Exceeds Expectations А 20-23 71-89 3

 Fair or Meets Expectations В 15-19 42-70 4

 Average or Does Not Meet Expectations С 10-14 10-41 5

 0-9° 0-9° None